jemikalajah123/broken-record-store-api/README.md

 # Restructuring the Project Setup for Scalability & Maintainability

 ## 🔹 Issues with Previous Project Structure:
-- The project structure was not modular, leading to tight coupling of components.
-- External service integrations were scattered across different files, making maintenance difficult.
 - Controllers contained business logic, making them less readable and harder to test.
-- DTOs (Data Transfer Objects) were missing, leading to inconsistent data handling.
 - Imports were messy due to a lack of centralized index files.

 ## ✅ Restructured Project Setup: